 Dr. Lawson: It is.
-We have many reasons to be humble, do not we?
+We have many reasons to be humble, do we not?
 This stands at the head of the list.
 It screams of where we once were when the Lord found us.
 We were contrary, in this downward pull.
 Absolutely.
 Someone else?
-I mean, how should we live?
+How should we live?

 Audience: Can you reinforce how we would support to the outside world that the “outside force” is the Creator, God, that I worship and I know exists.
 How can I reinforce that this outside force is the Creator, God?

-Question: I think you had a lot to say earlier too, about having to be intellectually dishonest to refute that.
+Audience: I think you had a lot to say earlier too, about having to be intellectually dishonest to refute that.
 I think that is where he was going.
 Like, that argument getting fleshed out to say that nothing produced something.
-I mean, we have the word of God, but we also have science on our side, although people do not recognize that.
+We have the word of God, but we also have science on our side, although people do not recognize that.
 It is hard to support, it is hard to get to the point of something coming from nothing.

 Audience: How would you help each of us to explain to others how and why God chooses?
 Why does God choose to reveal Himself to some and not to others?

 Now, I realize that in a witnessing situation, that is probably not the place to start the argument.
 I would try to begin with the holiness of God and the sinfulness of man and the provision in Christ.
 Spurgeon used to give the illustration of the house that was on fire.
-Up on the fifth floor is a man who's trapped in the fire.
-The fire department comes and they have their nets and they're ready to catch the man.
-They say, "Jump" and the man says, "I must know if I am predestined to jump."
+On the fifth floor is a man who is trapped in the fire.
+The fire department comes with their nets and they are ready to catch the man.
+They say, "Jump," and the man says, "I must know if I am predestined to jump."
 They yell back, "Just jump!
-We'll explain it later."
+We will explain it later."
 Then the man says, "Well, I must know the origin of the fire."
 They yell back, "Just jump!
-We'll explain the origin of the fire later."
-He goes through a series of things that the man would put up as excuses, like I have to have all of my questions answered before I jump.
+We will explain the origin of the fire later."
+Spurgeon goes through a series of things that the man would put up as excuses, like he has to have all of his questions answered before he jumps.

 That is a foolish place to be.
 You just need to jump and commit your life to Christ.
-And we will explain what mysteries we can.
-So, if I am in a witnessing situation with someone, that is going to be my tact and approach.
+We will explain what mysteries we can.
+If I am in a witnessing situation with someone, that is going to be my tact and approach.
 I am not going to want to end up in this cul-de-sac over here.
 Having said that, I have preached on the doctrine of reprobation and people have been saved.
 I have preached on sovereign election and people have been saved.
 So God can use any portion of Scripture to bring people to Himself.

 That is a great question.
-I see that it is 8:00, so maybe I need to wrap this up.
 Men, thank you for being here.
 I pray that this has been profitable for your soul and for your understanding of the truth of God.
-And that as you leave, you'll go with verse 21 on your mind, that I must be one who gives glory to God today.
+As you leave, may you go with verse 21 on your mind, that I must be one who gives glory to God today.
 I must be one who gives thanks to God today.
 We have so much for which to give glory to God and thanks to God.
-We'll pick it up here next time.
-Let's pray.
+We will pick it up here next time.
+Let us pray.